karel-brinda/MiniPhy/README.md

 Mashtree, ProphAsm, and ProPhyle.
 For instance, ProPhyle is not installed unless Protocol 3 is used.

-All non-essential dependencies across all protocols can also be installed by `bash make conda`.
+All non-essential dependencies across all protocols can also be installed by `make conda`.